What is the Professional Science Master’s program in Zoo, Aquarium and Animal Shelter Management?

 Accelerated Master’s Program:

 If you are an undergraduate Biology or Zoology major at CSU then the Accelerated Master’s Program (AMP) might be a great option for you!
 The AMP program allows students to apply to the PSM program during their junior year and begin taking coursework as seniors in their undergraduate Biology or Zoology degree program at CSU.
 With just one additional year you could graduate with both a Bachelor’s degree and a Master’s degree!
-You would take courses for both undergraduate and graduate degrees in your senior year, graduate with your Bachelor’s degree, then do your capstone project during the summer after graduation.
+You would take courses for both undergraduate and graduate degrees in your final year of undergrad, graduate with your Bachelor’s degree, then do your capstone project during the summer after graduation.
 Your one additional year would be comprised of only graduate work, allowing you to earn two degrees in five years.
-You must have a 3.0 GPA and no lower than B’s in your major-required coursework.
+You must have a 3.0 GPA and no grades lower than B’s in major-required coursework.
 In addition, you must have demonstrated an ability to successfully handle a rigorous schedule.

 Traditional 2-Year Program: